It is very easy to make a decision between M.2 SATA and SATA 2.5 SSDs. But, people often ask this question: Is M.2 SATA faster than the SATA 2.5″ SSD?

 The Crucial MX500 is a popular SSD and is available in various forms factors.
 But, if we look at its SATA and M.2 SATA versions, we can see a price gap of about 11$.
 If you check the features of both these SSDs, you will see no difference except their sizes.

 Not only crucial, but you will see the same thing with all other popular brands.
 The SSDs using the same technology and offering the same storage space will be expensive when they have M.2 form factor.
 However, the price difference is totally understandable.
 The size of M.2 SSD is way smaller than those big standard SSD drives.

 So, if you are in search of a compact drive with the same performance and storage space, you can surely go for an M.2 SATA SSD.

 When should you definitely buy an SATA M.2 SSD?

-The time when you see that all your motherboard’s SATA ports and full and you are left only with one or two M.2 SATA ports, you will have to buy an SATA M.2 SSD.
+The time when you see that all your motherboard’s SATA ports and full and you are left only with one or two M.2 SATA ports, you will have to buy a SATA M.2 SSD.

 There are several ways to connect your SATA SSD to your PCIe slots using an adapter but all these things will make your motherboard so much complex.
 So, it’s better to invest some more money and buy an M.2 SSD instead of a standard one.

-If you are a laptop owner, you might have an option to use an SSD caddy and install your 2.5″ drive in your DVD drive.
+If you are a laptop owner, you might have the option to use an SSD caddy and install your 2.5″ drive in your DVD drive.
 But, if it’s already occupied or you want to use your DVD reader along with the existing HDD or SSD, you have no other options.